HANDMADE MATTERS:

 HUDSON VALLEY REGION: The studio is located in a rural region of Upstate NY.
 There are a handful of small inns, hotels, and rentals on Airbnb or Vrbo.
 There is no housing on-site.
 If you are looking for housing, the studio is 30 minutes east of Kingston, 20 minutes south of Hudson, and 20 minutes north of Rhinebeck, NY.
 Once you register, Katrina can provide more details on surrounding accommodations, restaurants, etc. There is no public transportation near the studio so students will need to drive—even Ubers are unreliable.
 The nearest airport is Albany, NY; nearest train is Amtrak to Hudson, NY; and nearest bus is to the station in Kingston, NY but all require additional car travel to reach the studio.

-You can see more of Jen’s work on her website and on Instagram.
+You can see more of Cara’s work on her website on her Calyx Studios website and on Instagram.

 Accommodations